 With hundreds of thousands of companies incorporated in BVI, and more incorporating every day, it would be nearly impossible to get a complete list of BVI companies.
 One of the reasons they are chosen, after all, is for their increased privacy.
 When it comes to making use of a BVI company, however, there are a lot of options to choose from.

 Mondaq lists several possible uses for a BVI offshore company in a separate article from above.
-Asset or property holding is one of the most popular uses, as using a BVI allows for ultimate flexibility in the disposal of the property.
-A BVI company can act as a holding entity for another company, or may be used to defer taxation and minimize liability when trading companies.
+Asset or property holding is one of the most popular uses.
+That is because using a BVI allows for ultimate flexibility in the disposal of the property.
+A BVI company can act as a holding entity for another company.
+Additionally, one may use it to defer taxation and minimize liability when trading companies.
 The flexibility of a BVI company is great for e-commerce and joint ventures.
 Trusts and mutual funds can take advantage of the lower taxes and security of a BVI company.
 A ship registered with a BVI company can apply for British registration.
 Captive insurance BVI companies – insurance subsidiaries of non-insurance parent companies – can be a valuable tool to lower risk and create tailored financial services for a company.

 Set Up a BVI Offshore Company

-Setting up your BVI company can be a complicated process, and should be done with the help of an experienced professional to ensure the proper regulations are being followed.
+Setting up your BVI company can be a complicated process.
+Thus one should, and must by law, do it with the help of an experienced professional to ensure one follows the proper regulations.
+That is, a licensed agent must perform the service of forming a company in the BVI.
+Our organization provides such services.
 According to Mondaq, the BVI Business Companies Act 2004 allows for the creation of five different types of BVI companies:

-The most common type of company chosen is a company limited by shares.
+The most common type of company people register is a company limited by shares.
 To create one of these companies, you will need several things.
 At the beginning of BVI company set up, every company needs a registered agent and address located within the islands.
-The registered agent is automatically provided for you when you have a professional organization such as this one establish the company for you.
+The firm automatically provides the registered agent for you when you have a professional organization such as this one establish the company for you.
 Your company formation agent oversees a lot of the beginning tasks, like the incorporation of the company and appointment of its first directors.
-Directors must be appointed within six months of incorporation, and may be either individuals or corporate entities.
+One must appoint directors within six months of incorporation.
+Directors may be either individuals or corporate entities.
 At the time of incorporation, the company formation agent will usually also need details of the shareholders.

 As a full disclosure, this company establishes offshore companies worldwide.
 Forming companies in the BVI is a specialty.
 There are numbers and inquiry forms on this website in order to have a conversation with an experienced consultant and to obtain additional details.

 The only documents in the process of incorporation that are a matter of public record are the Memorandum and Articles of Association.
 Everything else – like the details of a company’s beneficial owners, shareholders, and directors – is not.
-The register of members and directors, as well as meeting minutes, is securely kept at the office of the registered agent.
-These files are kept confidential unless the company elects to file them, and are available for inspection only by the shareholders of the company.
+The office of the registered agent securely keeps the register of members and directors, as well as meeting minutes.
+We keep these files confidential unless the company elects to file them, and are available for inspection only by the shareholders of the company.

 BVI Company Registration